vrquaeler/mLRS-Flasher/README.md

 ### Windows ###

-You have two options:
-- Download the file mLRS_Flasher.zip from the "app_windows" folder and store it to somewhere on your drive.
-Unpack it, and run mLRS_Flasher.exe.
-You can create a desktop shortcut to this file for easier access also.
+mLRSFlasher is based on Python, and thus needs a full Python3 installation on your system.
+Not very Win-like, we know, and we applogize for this.

+- Install Python3 on your system, if you don't yet have it.
+Ensure that Python is in the PATH (the usual Pythion installation tutorials say how to check that)
-- Download the github repo and run the mLRS_Flasher.py script.
-This requires that you have python3 and few required packages installed on your system.
+- Download the github repo and ensure you have unpacked it if you downloaded it as zip.

-The advantage of the second method is that mLRS_Flasher operates a bit more userfriendly.
+- Run the mLRS_Flasher.py script.
+- It may happen that you get a bunch or errors and need to install additional packages.
+Follow the error messages.

 ### MacOS ###